 Your task when buying media is to get the best output for your financial input.
 In other words - you want to find the best bang for your buck.
 This will involve allocating money from your budget into advertising through various outlets, both online and print, as well as negotiating your agreement with a chosen publisher.
 Unfortunately, becoming a media buying pro can be somewhat complex, and getting ahead of the curve will require close consideration of some particularly useful tips.
 We offer 4 such online media buying tips below:

 Tip 1: Understand the Industry

 When you want to find success in the advertising World - education is everything.
-Being aware of the latest trends within the industry, and numbers surrounding your campaigns is essential to knowing when it's time to make a change, and when you should be upgrading your current scheme.
+Being aware of the latest trends within the industry, the statistics, and numbers surrounding your campaigns is essential to knowing when it's time to make a change, and when you should be upgrading your current scheme.
 There are plenty of free newsletters that you can sign up to, and blogs that you can subscribe to that will help to give you an in-depth understanding of the sphere of online marketing in a dynamic and comprehensive way.